What Are the Disadvantages of Having a Co-Owner?

 • Losing control over key decisions: The second disadvantage of co-ownership is losing control over key decisions such as how much rent should be raised and what type of maintenance should be performed.
 If you and your co-owner are on the same page and have a high degree of trust, this may not be an issue.

-• Risk of disagreements: What if you want to update the kitchen to get a better rental yield and your partner disagrees or doesn’t have the money?
+• Risk of disagreements: What if you want to update the kitchen to get a better rental yield and your partner disagrees or doesn't have the money?
 Then you would be stuck.
-Moreover, you don’t want to be caught in a situation where one co-owner wants to raise the rent and the other is reluctant to do so.
-Another example is if a tenant requests to have a pet or to install a basketball hoop or new appliance—you and your co-owner may not always agree on these decisions.
+Also, you don't want to be caught in a situation where one co-owner wants to raise the rent and the other is reluctant to do so.
+Another example is if a tenant requests to have a pet or to install a basketball hoop or new appliance, you and your co-owner may not always agree on these decisions.

 Tellus TIP: